nuadi/googlecrestscript/README.md

 # Setup and Configuration

 1. First, you need to create an application through https://developers.eveonline.com.
 Specify the URL of your Google Sheet as the Callback URL.
 Make sure to select CREST Access and the publicData scope.
+  - **Important:** Make sure that the Google Sheet URL that you use for the Callback URL does not contain additional parameters such as `#gid=0` or `usp=sharing`.
+These can interfere with the callback process in CREST.
+See [Troubleshooting](#troubleshooting) for details.
 2. Create a Google Spreadsheet, if you don't have one already, and go to Tools > Script Editor.
 3. Copy the contents of MarketScript.gs into the editor window.
 4. From your application management page, copy the Client ID and Client Secret into the script.
 These are located on, or about, line 146 of the code in the getAuthToken() method.